 Services may, in exceptional circumstances, and where approved by the CFO (or CFO nominee) and portfolio holder, use their revenue budgets to fund capital expenditure.
-This is classed as a 'Revenue Contribution to Capital' and an approval form/capital financing report is required to be completed.
+This is classed as a 'Revenue Contribution to Capital' and an approval form is required to be completed.